2019 branchage visit dates

 Branchage must be cut to these specifications year-round so that roads and pavements are as safe as possible.
 However, twice a year the branchage in every parish is inspected.
 These inspections are called the Visites du Branchage.

-The first Visites du Branchage takes place for two weeks from 27 June, and the second one is during the first two weeks of September in each parish.
+The first Visites du Branchage takes place for 2 weeks from 25 June, and the second one is during the first 2 weeks of September in each parish.

 Details of exact dates and other information are published in the gazette section of the Jersey Evening Post.